 Note: I get commissions for purchases made through links in this post.

 Yamaha makes the world’s “best-selling acoustic-electric guitar”, the APX500III.
-This APXT2 3/4 size model is its little brother (or sister, if you prefer).
+The Yamaha APXT2 3/4 size model is its little brother (or sister, if you prefer).

 You get virtually everything there is in the larger guitar only in a more compact size that makes it easier to carry around.